How to Boost Your ABIM Internal Medicine Certification Exam Score by 100 Points

 You should do this for every question you get incorrect.
 I also encourage it for questions you may have answered correctly but discovered new information in the explanation that you previously did not know.

 Step 2: Start each study session by reviewing your notebook that contains your unknown unknowns.
 As you do more questions, you will get questions wrong on topics already recorded in your notebook.
-For example, if you answer a question incorrectly on the epidemiology of de Quervain tendinopathy, you’ll record something like “de Quervain tendinopathy: Epidemiology includes women between 30–50 yrs old and postpartum.”
+For example, if you answer a question incorrectly on the epidemiology of de Quervain tendinopathy, you’ll record something like “de Quervain tendinopathy: Epidemiology includes women aged 30–50 years and who are postpartum.”
 Two weeks later, if you can’t name the diagnostic test characterized by thumb flexion and ulnar deviation of the wrist, you should go back through your notebook to find your first entry on de Quervain tendinopathy and add the “Finkelstein test” as the way to diagnose the condition.
 While we’re on the topic, here’s a cheat sheet for de Quervain tendinopathy.

 After a month or two of recording your incorrect answer explanations, you will have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
 If you do this consistently and get through 1,000 to 2,000 question bank questions, you’ll identify most of your blind spots.
 You will convert your unknown unknowns to known knowns.